OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:17

-In your own Law, it is written that the testimony of two witnesses is true.
+In your Law, it is written that the testimony of two witnesses is true.

 ## John 8:18